JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-with-Fan.md

 ## Introduction

 In this tutorial we are going to be creating a fan that turns on based on the reading of the thermostat.
 If the room gets too warm, we want to turn on the fan!
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1

-Let's start by getting an If-Else statement and dragging it in the forever block.
+Let's start by getting an If-Else statement from the basic tab and dragging it in the forever block.

 ```blocks
 basic.forever(function () {